xicu/slotemextremus/lapdetector/README.md

 * Support disable streaming

 ### Big improvements
-* Event retry should be different depending on what:
+* Event publishing retry should be different depending on what:
   * Very fast for metadata
   * Quite slow for images
+* Choose left to right, right to left, or both trackings (when only one side, countour detection will happen only on one side of the meta)
 * Metadata and images should fly in different pipelines (and we shouldn't try images before succeeding with metadata)
 * When tracking, do it only within a ROI for efficiency.
 Two parameters are needed: horizontal jump and vertical jump.
 * Adjust the whole background thing.
 We spent a lot of time on this and it happened to be an issue with the autoexposure!